National Edition |

 A Story To Tell

-Fear not, social media doomsayers, the art of storytelling isn’t dead – it’s just evolving, perhaps for the better.
+Fear not, doomsayers, the art of storytelling isn’t dead – it’s just evolving, perhaps for the better.
 Multimedia storytelling platforms and apps aimed at journalism, social impact inspiration, education, and entertainment are proving that immersive, beautiful narrative works are now easier to produce than ever.
-Here are some of our favorite.
+Here are some of our favorites.

-If any modern media house is redefining longform journalism, it’s Brooklyn-based The Atavist, a monthly collection of stunning, interactive multimedia pieces for purchase.
-The Atavist team has made its software, Creatavist available for subscription use, and the results are astounding – dig into this whopper on New York City’s flood risk, complete with infographics, video interviews, and historical pictures.
+If any modern media house is redefining longform journalism, Brooklyn-based The Atavist began life as a monthly collection of stunning, interactive long-form journalism.
+They’ve since pivoted to offer their software platform for both professional and personal use.
+To see what The Atavist is capable of, dig into this whopper on New York City’s flood risk, complete with infographics, video interviews, and historical pictures.

 Who says the digital revolution spells the death of the book?
 The flipbook design of free iOS app Steller is ideal for smartphone viewing and allows for artful layering of text on top of photos and short video clips.
 Check out this story of an adventure through Welsh mountain Cader Idris.

 If Twitter made communications microscopic, consider Medium the equal and opposite reaction from Twitter founders Evan Williams and Biz Stone.
-Now over two years old, the cross-platform and share-friendly blogging platform has become a new age magazine publisher of sorts, spawning collections like tech world tell-all Backchannel and Matter, which describes itself as “a magazine for a generation who grew up not caring about magazines.”
+Now over five years old, the cross-platform and share-friendly blogging platform has become a new age multimedia storytelling publisher of sorts.

 Designed for the classroom, iOS app Shadow Puppet allows users to combine photos and videos, record voiceover and add music, overlay text, and even add images from educational vanguards like the Library of Congress and Met Museum.

-Alas, how could we ignore Apple’s place in the storytelling sphere? iBooks Author’s interface is unsurprisingly beautiful, and boasts interactive diagram and 3D capabilities for the more ambitious digital book publishers.
+How could we ignore Apple’s place in the multimedia storytelling sphere? iBooks Author’s interface is unsurprisingly beautiful, and boasts interactive diagram and 3D capabilities for the more ambitious digital book publishers.
 Drag-and-drop customization and template options mean iBooks Author is easy to use for storytellers of any digital skill level.

 Sign up for Uncubed Daily to receive the best tech news, career advice, and jobs.